TechnoDamo/StudentLocator/README.md

      style="width: 150%; height: 150%;" />

 ---
-# P.S.
+## P.S.
 Main is the development branch, actual code on the servers is in the stable branch

-## Features
+# Features

 ---

-## Tech Stack
+# Tech Stack

 ---

-### Prerequisites